chetannada/Namaste-React/Chapter 02 - Igniting our App/Theory/Session 2 Theory.md

 ## Q: What is `browserslist`?
 A: `Browserslist` is a tool that allows specifying which browsers should be supported in your frontend app by specifying "queries" in a config file.
 It's used by frameworks/libraries such as React, Angular and Vue, but it's not limited to them.

+## Q: What is `transitive dependency`?
+A: When we install modules in our project folder, we get the node_modules folder, which contains the dependencies of the modules initially installed.
+Now, the dependencies in the node_modules folder may have their own dependencies (also present in the node_modules folder), and so on.
+This is known as `transitive dependencies`.